jmsalcido/symptom-checker-ex/frontend/README.md

 ### Symptoms Selection:
 Symptoms page will be a view to select only the symptoms you are experiencing, the data will be filled from the backend.

-### Quiz per Symptom:
-After a symptom is selected, we will ask to capture the frequency of each symptom on a quiz like page per symptom.

 ### SymptomsResult:
 This page will be the result of calling your symptoms + frequencies and will return the job id that we need to store to verify each result.